Seatis/my-teaching-materials/project/reddit/backend/javascript.md

 ## The Post

- -  setup a new database called `reddit`
+ -  setup a new local MySQL database called `reddit`
  -  think about and create the tables you'll need

 ## Wiring in